Respiratory Syncytial Virus

 - Have your child rest.
 Rest can help your child's body fight the infection.

-What can I do to help prevent an RSV infection?
+What can I do to help prevent the spread of germs?

 - Clean toys and surfaces.
 Clean toys that are shared with other children.
 Use a disinfectant solution to clean common surfaces.